scylladb/scylladb/docs/design-notes/redis.md

 Redis.
 The different type strutures are stored in the different Scylla tables, and each Scylla table provide the independent keyspace.
 In Redis, keys are unique in the database.
 However,  the keys with column family of Scylla are not unique.
-Beacause the keys are splited into independent Scylla tables, it's different to original Redis.
+Because the keys are splited into independent Scylla tables, it's different to original Redis.

 **IMPORTANT NOTE**: The keys with database of Redis are not unique  in this